julelang/manual/src/api/index.md

 [See API source codes](https://github.com/julelang/jule/tree/master/api)

-## Implementation

-Header files alone have the entire implementation.
-So if you want to use them, just include them.
-If you want to have the whole API, just include `jule.hpp`.

 ## Naming Conventions

 - All define directives starts with `__JULE_` prefix (with exception defines like atomic functions)